kelvinaapp/iykra_sentiment_frontend/README.md

 # iykra_sentiment_frontend
-this is front end for IYKRA Capstone Project
+this is front end for Brand Sentiment Analyzer